sspranay/Algorithms/README.md

 Algorithms
 ==========

-java implementation of popular computer science algorithms
+Implementation of popular computer science algorithms, some in Java, some in PHP